 Outside Funding Resources

-Below are several potential funding resources to support digital scholarship projects.
+The boxes below contain several potential funding resources to support digital scholarship projects.

 Inclusion on this list does not indicate the endorsement of the UNT Libraries.